49 Culture Shocks You Will Experience in Vietnam

 In western cultures, people track time by following the solar calendar, but in Vietnam, people mainly use a lunar calendar.
 As Vietnam became opened to the tourism industry and international businesses, more people started to use the solar calendar as the main thing to track the time when it comes to business.
 However, in the family and personal lives, Vietnamese people still count time by the lunar calendar.

 Their biggest holiday, Tet holiday or New Year is celebrated in early February, but they also celebrate a normal New Year following a solar calendar.
+Don’t forget to read the article that follows the celebration of the Tet holiday through Antonio’s perspective.

 Also, twice per every month, people are burning incense, money and offering food to their beloved ones who passed away during the full moon.
 During that time, people don’t eat meat and follow the vegetarian diet.